All Episodes

 In this country, in the United States of America, right now, today, August the 5th, 2010, regardless of your race, regardless of your sex, your gender, or your orientation, you have more liberty and more opportunity to change anything about your life that you don't like than anywhere else in the world.

-Because you live in the United States of America, because you are an American, it is time to stop thinking of yourself as a victim of America, of unfairness, of inequality.
+Because you live in the United States of America, because you are an American.

-Wherever you are and whoever you are, and whatever you are, you have more opportunity to change what you don't like about yourself than anybody else in the rest of the world because you live in the United States of America.
+It doesn't matter wherever you are and whoever you are and whatever you are, you have more opportunity to change what you don't like about yourself than anybody else in the rest of the world because you live in the United States of America.

 Your lot in life is not because you live in America.